-In fact: In today’s article, Abhishek Bajaj from India shares with us his journey as a Chartered Accountant and how he started his Finance career in Bangkok and China at the age of 23.
-And to clear it our – He took 3 attempts before qualifying as a CA.
+- We have Abhishek Bajaj from India sharing with us his journey as a Chartered Accountant and how he started his Finance career in Bangkok and China at the age of 23.
+And to clear it out – He took three attempts before qualifying as a CA.

 I started my schooling in a Hindi medium school in Kolkata.
 However, my mom strongly believed in the importance of good education and did everything possible to get me admission into an English-speaking school.

 It wasn’t easy as a better school meant more money but my parents did everything to give my brother, sister and myself a strong education.

 If I am able to write this article today it is because of that one decision made by my family to put me in an English medium school.